shaunfowler/superior-prospects/README.md

 ## Configure

 Create a config file by running: `cp config.js.sample config.js`.
 Open `config.js` and set the hostname, email whitelist, and Google API creds.

 Note: the `allowedEmailAddresses` property in `config.js` represents a user DB (could be stored in mongo).

+## Build

+`npm run build`

+>To rebuild only the app image, run: `docker build -t superior_prospects  -f Dockerfile.app .`

 ## Run

-`node server.js`
+`docker-compose up`

+Access the app at `http://localhost:3000`.